pschatzmann/pico-arduino/examples/sd_info/README.md

 <img src="https://www.pschatzmann.ch/wp-content/uploads/2020/12/SD.jpeg" alt="SD Module">

 ## Configuration
 When I first tested the functionality, I wondered why the functionality did not work properly.

-It turned out that USE_SIMPLE_LITTLE_ENDIAN must not be set to 1!
+- It turned out that USE_SIMPLE_LITTLE_ENDIAN must not be set to 1.
+This is changed in the SdFatConfig.h
+- I also needed to lower the max speed from 16MHz to 12MHz.